Reward-rational (implicit) choice: A unifying formalism for reward learning: Discussion of implications

-So far we have talked about learning from individual types of behaviors.
+Down the line, we hope this formalism will enable research on combining and actively querying for feedback types, as well as making it easier to do reward learning from new, yet to be uncovered sources of information.
+Concretely, so far we have talked about learning from individual types of behaviors.
 But we do not want our robots stuck with a single type: we want them to 1) read into all the leaked information, and 2) learn from all the purposeful feedback.
-Luckily, the reward-rational choice framework also guides us in formalizing combinations of behavior.

-In what follows, we start with a naive way of combining feedback types: treat each individual feedback received as a reward rational choice, and update the robot's belief.
-We then move to make the observation that the moment we open it up to multiple types of feedback, the person is not stuck with a single type and is actually choosing which type to use. \emph{We propose that this itself is a reward-rational implicit choice, and therefore leaks information about the reward.}

-\textbf{Naive: conditional independence given reward.} Suppose we observe multiple types of behavior from a human.
-For example, we might have received a demonstration from a human during training, and then a correction during deployment, which was followed by the human prematurely switching the robot off.
+For example, the robot might receive demonstrations from a human during training, and then corrections during deployment, which were followed by the human prematurely switching the robot off.
 The observational model in (\ref{eq:rat-choice-det}) for a single type of behavior also provides a natural way to model combinations of behavior.
 If each observation is conditionally independent given the reward, then according to (\ref{eq:rat-choice-det}), the probability of observing a vector $\mathbf{\fdbk}$ of $n$ behavioral signals (of possibly different types) is equal to

 Given this likelihood function for the human's behavior, the robot can infer the reward function using the approaches and approximations described in \sref{sec:robot-inf}.
-Recent work has often focused on combining specific types of behavior, such as trajectory comparisons and demonstrations \citep{ibarz2018reward,palan2019learning}.
+Recent work has already built in this direction, combining trajectory comparisons and demonstrations \citep{ibarz2018reward,palan2019learning}.
 We note that the formulation in Equation \ref{eq:prob-combine} is general and applies to \emph{any} combination.
 In Appendix \ref{app:case-study}, we describe a case study on a novel combination of feedback types: proxy rewards, a physical improvement, and comparisons in which we use a constraint-based approximation (see Equation \ref{eq:constraints}) to Equation \ref{eq:prob-combine}.

+Further, it also becomes natural to \emph{actively decide} which feedback type to ask a human for.
+Rather than relying on a heuristic (or on the human to decide), the robot can maximize expected information gain.
+Suppose we can select between $n$ types of feedback with choice sets $\choices_1, \dots, \choices_n$ to ask the user for.
+Let $b_t$ be the robot's belief distribution over rewards at time $t$.
+The type of feedback $i^*$ that (greedily) maximizes information gain for the next time step is